Australian rules football in Western Australia

-The state is home to two fully professional Australian Football League (AFL) clubs both based in the capital Perth and owned by the WAFC: West Coast Eagles (1986) and Fremantle Football Club (1994), the former having the distinction of being the first non-Victorian team to compete in and win an AFL Grand Final in 1992.
+The state is home to two fully professional Australian Football League (AFL) clubs both based in the capital Perth and owned by WA Football: West Coast Eagles (1986) and Fremantle Football Club (1994), the former having the distinction of being the first non-Victorian team to compete in and win an AFL Grand Final in 1992.
 The two teams compete against each other in the Western Derby.
 The combined membership of the two clubs is more than 150,000, making Western Australia second only to Victoria in terms of support for the national club competition.
 Since 2020 West Coast has had the highest membership and fastest membership growth in the AFL and is the league's most profitable and equal highest revenue generating club.
-With the AFL's growth in popularity, Western Australia has oft been speculated as a candidate for a third club, however this is not supported by the WAFC.
+With the AFL's growth in popularity, Western Australia has oft been speculated as a candidate for a third club, however this is not supported by the state governing body.
 Nevertheless a 3 year 2 game a year deal was granted to North Melbourne Football Club to play additional matches in Perth and Bunbury from 2025.
 WA produces the second most professional players for the AFL, with more than 100 current players, though the majority play for clubs in other states.

 It is the most watched sport and has the third largest audience in the country.
 Its television viewership continues to grow strongly and its average AFL attendances are the second highest nationally.
 Both the AFL and the WAFL attract a significant television audience.
 Since 1991 it has attracted an average AFL premiership season attendance of 34,462, third in the country.
 As at 2022 this average attendance sits at 45,921 the second highest, boosted with the 2018 completion of Perth Stadium the state's flagship venue.
 While the AFL has far surpassed it in popularity, the WAFL also attracts around 200,000 fans through the gates each year as well as a significant television audience.

 Three West Australians have been named Australian Football Hall of Fame legends: Graham 'Polly' Farmer, Barry Cable and Merv McIntosh.
 Lance Franklin holds the AFL games record and goals record for a Western Australian, with 354 and 1,066 respectively.
 Kiara Bowers is arguably the state's greatest female player being four time All-Australian and the first to win the AFL Women's best and fairest.
 Gemma Houghton has kicked the most goals, while Emma King has played the most games for born and raised West Australians in the AFL Women's competition.